 text/html, the HTML content is used.
 Otherwise, the JSON one is used.

 Both sets of content is embedded in the Datadog Tracer library package and loaded locally.
 See examples of the templates for HTML and JSON in the Datadog Java tracer source code on GitHub.

 The HTML and JSON content can both be changed using the

-DD_APPSEC_HTTP_BLOCKED_TEMPLATE_JSON environment variables.
+DD_APPSEC_HTTP_BLOCKED_TEMPLATE_JSON environment variables within your application deployment file.
 Alternatively, you can use the

 dd.appsec.http.blocked.template.json configuration entries.